technakal/notes/programming/java/spring/spring-hibernate/hibernate/2_getting-started.md

 - With annotations on a class, we're doing two things:
   - Mapping the class to a database table.
   - Mapping each field to a table column.
+- Note: For these annotations below, you'll want to use the `javax.persistence` package, not the `org.hibernate` package.
+  - This is the recommended best practice of the Hibernate team.
+Their packages implement the interfaces created by `javax.persistence`, and `javax.persistence` is the standard.

 ### Mapping to a Database Table